isaac-tran-288/Covid-Tracing-System/README.md

 # Project Studio Group
+## Initial Setup and Install

+Pull the project.
+Use npm install for packages in the main PSG folder and again for the client folder.
+Configure the settings in the config/db.config.json (development) area for your local database connection.
+Use node server.js on the main folder to start the application, first time running will invoke the initiateData() function which will preseed the database with a bunch of test data.
+If this is not wanted just comment out initiateData() - line 51 server.js.
+The application will now be running on http://localhost:3001

 ## Covid Tracing Application

 The Senior Health Officer is proposing a new initiative for COVID tracing.
 After modelling the age and demographics of checkins with the current COVID SAfe system, they have determined that a disproportionate number of seniors are not being compliant with the system.
 Survey feedback has indicated that seniors 1) do not understand how to access the app, 2) find manual check-in slow and inconsistently available.
 The new initiative being proposed will roll-out COVID tracing terminals where the general public can checkin, removing the need for the app on a user’s phone and creating a consistent user experience.
 They will trial this new system in a few select venues before making it available to a larger number of venues where COVID outbreaks have been known to occur.